bucardo/bucardo_org/Bucardo/cli/list_customname.md

 title: Bucardo list customname
 ---

-The **list customname** command is used to list information about one or more Bucardo custom name mappings.
+The **list customname** command lists information about one or more Bucardo custom name mappings with their internal IDs.

 Example:

-    # Shows a list of all custom name mappings with their internal ID.
     bucardo list customnames

 Usage: